How can I help you?

-The PDF export feature in the Syncfusion Angular Grid enables exporting grid data to a PDF document, allowing easy creation of printable reports or sharing data in a standardized format.
+The PDF export feature in the Syncfusion® Angular Grid exporting grid data to a PDF document, providing the ability to generate printable reports or share data in a standardized format.

-To enable PDF export in the grid, set the allowPdfExport property to true and use the pdfExport method to initiate exporting.
+To enable PDF export in the Grid, set the allowPdfExport property to true and use the pdfExport method.
+To use PDF export, inject the PdfExportService module to the providers array.

 The following example demonstrates performing a PDF export action in the grid.